2010 Volvo C30

-The Volvo C30 is a two-door hatchback that shares most of its mechanicals with Volvo's compact S40 sedan and V50 wagon.
-While similar to these cars, the C30 has considerably less standard equipment, allowing Volvo to make it its lowest priced car.
+The Volvo C30 is a premium compact car, youthful and fun to drive.
+It competes with the Audi A3 and Volkswagen GTI class of sporty hatchbacks.
+The C30 is a two-door hatchback that shares most of its mechanicals with Volvo's compact S40 sedan and V50 wagon.
+While similar to these cars in character, the C30 has less standard equipment, allowing Volvo to make it its lowest priced car.

-The Volvo C30 is based on the same platform as the S40 and V50.
-All share the same 103.9-inch wheelbase, but the C30 is 8.8 inches shorter than the S40 (and 10.6 inches shorter than the V50), all behind the rear wheels.
-Up front, the C30 is similar to its siblings, with the characteristic Volvo upright grille and sharply v-shaped hood.
+The Volvo C30 is based on the same platform as the S40 and V50, and all share the same 103.9-inch wheelbase.
+But the C30 is nearly 9 inches shorter than the S40, all sliced from behind the rear wheels.
+Up front, the C30 is similar to its siblings, with the characteristic Volvo upright grille and sharply V-shaped hood.

 Volvo designed the C30 with two doors and the design is striking, particularly from the side.
 The roofline starts out high and slopes gradually down, pinching the rear windows.
 Those windows are drawn in, leaving room for another Volvo characteristic, pronounced shoulders.
 Sporty characteristics include short front and rear overhangs, an integrated body kit, and big wheels on wide tires.
 The ground-effects-type body kit outlines the bottom of the base T5 in black from front to rear and includes wheel flares at all four corners.
 On R-Design models the entire kit is body-color, for a more subtle look that we like much better.

-Volvo views its main competitors as the Audi A3, Mini Cooper S, and Volkswagen GTI.
+The Volvo C30 competes with the Audi A3, Mini Cooper S, and Volkswagen GTI.
 The C30 has a longer wheelbase than all three.
-Like the A3 and GTI, it's almost two feet longer than the Mini.
-From the rear, it has more character than any of those competitors, including the Mini.
+The Mini is two feet shorter than all three of these cars.
+From the rear, the C30 has the most character of these cars.
 From the front, it would be easy to mistake the C30 for its S40 and V50 brothers.

 Volvo aims at sportiness inside the C30, along with high-tech, Scandinavian style.
 Volvo's trademark floating center stack is the central design element.
 The brushed aluminum center stack's design is simple, with four round knobs for the main audio and climate controls.
 Along the center is another series of buttons for more audio and climate functions, including a telephone-like set of buttons for the audio presets.
 The R-Design model features additional aluminum trim, and handsome blue-faced gauges with white markings and red pointers.

-The standard cloth upholstery is also unique.
-Volvo calls it Kalix T-Tech.
+The cloth upholstery that comes standard is called Kalix T-Tech.
 It has the look of wetsuit material.
 Kalix has a higher quality appearance than most cloth, fitting somewhere between regular cloth and leather.
-The R-Design upgrades to a striking combination of black Flextech fabric with crème leather seating surfaces.
-(Full leather upholstery is available in both models.)
-Overall materials quality is typical Volvo, meaning excellent.
+The R-Design upgrades to a striking combination of black Flextech fabric with creme leather seating surfaces.
+Full leather upholstery is available in both models.
+Leather is a better choice for fending off dog hair.
+We found the quality of the interior materials excellent.
 The dash panel is made of a quality soft-touch material, and all the panels fit together with close, uniform gaps.

-The C30 is comfortable, but not as comfortable as other Volvos, which are among the most cosseting cars available.
+The C30 is comfortable, though not as comfortable as the bigger, more expensive Volvos.
 The driver's seat has enough manual adjustments to tailor a comfortable driving position and enough side bolstering to keep backsides planted in corners.
+Head restraints are now adjustable as well.
 The front seats have plenty of head room and good leg room, though very tall drivers might wish for more seat travel.
 The tilt/telescoping steering wheel helps the driver adjust for a comfortable and proper driving position.
-The steering wheel seemed too big to us, though.
-Many manufacturers opt to go with a smaller diameter steering wheel for sporty cars, and the C30 would benefit from one, too.
+The steering wheel seemed big to us, though.

-The audio system was given special attention as Volvo designed the C30 for young, active city dwellers.
-The standard radio is a capable 160-watt AM/FM/CD stereo with six speakers.
+The audio system is a capable 160-watt AM/FM/CD stereo with six speakers.
 The upgrade is a 650-watt unit with 10 Dynaudio speakers and Sirius satellite radio with a six-month subscription.
 A USB port for iPod or flash drive connectivity is available as an accessory.
 It allows customers to control their iPods through the radio.
-The high-end stereo can really crank, and the sound is clear even at high volume.
+The high-end stereo can really crank, and we found the sound is clear even at high volume.

-The optional HDD-based navigation system has been upgraded for 2009 with an improved driver interface and scrolling feature, extended point-of-interest menu, and birdview map capability with detailed intersection and building footprints.
-Volvo has also added Map Care, a feature that sends two map updates without extra charge to the customer.
-Real Time Traffic (with no monthly charge) was added during the 2008 model year.
+The HDD-based navigation system was upgraded for 2009 with an improved driver interface and scrolling feature, extended point-of-interest menu, and birdview map capability with detailed intersection and building footprints.
+Volvo also added Map Care, a feature that sends two map updates without extra charge to the customer.
+Real Time Traffic comes standard with no monthly charge.

-Though the C30's two-door body style doesn't encourage family use, the rear is fairly easy to access and offers decent room.
+The rear seats are fairly easy to access and offer decent room.
 The front seats tilt and slide forward to provide an open path to the rear seat, though it still requires passengers to twist and duck.
 Once inside, they sit back and into the seats.
-Leg room is good unless the front seats are far back and toe room under the front seats is plentiful.
+Rear-seat leg room is good unless the front seats are far back and toe room under the front seats is plentiful.
 Head room is sufficient for six footers, but tall riders might need to slouch.

-The C30's hatchback body style gives it a fair bit of utility.
+The hatchback body style gives the C30 a fair bit of utility.
 The rear seats fold to create a flat load floor with 20.2 cubic feet of easy-to-access cargo room.
 With the seats up, there is still 12.9 cubic feet, so you can pick up your groceries while driving with friends.

-The C30 isn't your typical Volvo.
-It's the smallest Volvo and the most athletic.
+The C30 is the smallest Volvo and the most athletic.
 Volvo has succeeded in its mission to build a fun-to-drive, sporty car.

 The turbocharged five-cylinder engine provides 227 horsepower, and 236 pound-feet of torque all the way from 1500 to 5000 rpm.
 That means the C30 has good power both off the line and in highway passing maneuvers.
 The engine is responsive, with a minimum of turbo lag.
 Torque steer, felt through the steering wheel as a slight pull to one side under hard acceleration, is well checked, which is impressive for a front-wheel drive car with this much power.

 With the standard six-speed manual transmission, the C30 is capable of sprinting from 0-60 mph in just 6.2 seconds.
-That's quite quick: a full second quicker, in fact, than the 2009 Volkswagen GTI.
-The manual shifter's throws are a little long and rubbery.
-It doesn't feel as sporty as some customers might like, but it is easy to shift.
+That's quite quick.
+The shifter throws are long and rubbery, but it is easy to shift.

 With the optional automatic transmission, 0-60 mph comes in 6.6 seconds, which is still quite quick.
 The automatic transmission kicks down quickly when extra power is needed.
 It has a manual shiftgate for more driver control, but the C30 lacks the steering wheel-mounted paddles found in some of its competitors.